BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 ### Explaining Xcode Source Editor Extensions

 You create extensions to the source editor by means of [XcodeKit](https://developer.apple.com/documentation/xcodekit) framework.
 Extensions have quite limited functionality.
-They can read and modify the contents of current source file, selected and deselect text within that file.
+They can read and modify the contents of current source file, select and deselect text within that file.

 Most notable classes from `XcodeKit` are: